Focus on the Family

 Because of that two-year period of psychological adjustment, I advised all my clients who were widowed not to make any major financial decisions during that time.
 However, the fear of being unable to maintain their standard of living often drives people to make major financial decisions too soon.
 In many cases, they make the wrong decisions.

 You must make some decisions, of course, but be careful about making any big choices immediately.
-Here are the steps I recommend you follow.
+Here are the steps I recommend you follow to manage your finances after a loss.

 Immediately